janardhandba/Mailchimp-Tast-1/README.md

-# Mailchimp-Tast-1
+# Mailchimp-Task-1
- Script that will monitor unauthorized attempts to access a database and trigger a notification in case of too many (attempts) >10
+ This Script will monitor unauthorized attempts to access a database and trigger a notification in case of too many (attempts) >10.

+ Note: General log should be enabled